English

 • Libido

 The production of testosterone can decrease for various reasons.
-One of these is purely age-related: around your 30s, testosterone production declines.
-However, an unhealthy, unbalanced diet, insufficient physical activity, and underlying medical conditions can also reduce testosterone production.
-This does not immediately lead to a deficiency, but if you naturally produce less testosterone, there is a chance of a testosterone deficiency.
-A lack of testosterone in men can lead to erection problems, low libido, hair loss, increased body fat, and decreased muscle mass.
-In other words, many of the functions of testosterone are no longer performing well.
+One of these is purely age-related: around the age of 30, testosterone production declines.
+But an unhealthy, unbalanced diet, insufficient physical activity, and underlying medical conditions can also reduce testosterone production.
+This does not necessarily lead to a deficiency, but if you naturally produce less testosterone, there is a risk of a testosterone deficiency.
+A deficiency in testosterone in men can lead to erectile problems, low libido, hair loss, increased body fat, and reduced muscle mass.
+In other words, many of the functions of testosterone are not performing well.

 Want to give your testosterone a boost?
 Here are our tips:

 Too much or frequent stress can cause you to produce excessive cortisol, the stress hormone.
 A high cortisol level blocks the production of testosterone.
-Reduce stress by exercising, relaxing enough, and going outside.
+Reduce stress by exercising, engaging in relaxation activities, and spending time outdoors.
 What counts as relaxation can vary for everyone: from reading to DIY or gaming.

 Perhaps obvious, but no less important.
-A varied diet, sufficient exercise, enough sleep, and limiting alcohol is important to maintain testosterone levels.
+A varied diet, sufficient exercise, enough sleep, and limiting alcohol are important to maintain testosterone levels.

-Both selenium and zinc are good for male fertility and sperm quality.
-Zinc also contributes to normal hormone regulation and helps maintain normal testosterone levels in the blood.
+Both selenium and zinc are beneficial for male fertility and sperm quality.
+Zinc also contributes to normal hormonal balance and helps maintain normal testosterone levels in the blood.
 Vitamin B, specifically vitamin B6, regulates hormone activity.
-Vitamin B5 contributes to a normal metabolism of steroid hormones, including testosterone.
+Vitamin B5 contributes to normal metabolism of steroid hormones, including testosterone.

-Zinc is found in foods such as oysters, red meat, pumpkin seeds, and cashew nuts.
+Zinc can be found in foods such as oysters, red meat, pumpkin seeds, and cashew nuts.
 Selenium is found in Brazil nuts, seafood, whole grains, and sunflower seeds.
 Vitamin B5 can be obtained from foods such as eggs, avocados, mushrooms, and broccoli.
-Finally, vitamin B6 is found in foods such as chicken, fish, potatoes, and bananas.
+Lastly, vitamin B6 is present in foods like chicken, fish, potatoes, and bananas.